Miracle Mileage Claims

 In 2010, a team of racing engineers from Lynchburg, Virginia won $5 million in the Progressive Insurance Automotive X Prize.
-The Edison2 Very Light Car (right) carries four people, obviously small and very close friends, and gets 102 miles to the gallon.
+The Edison2 Very Light Car (below) carries four people, obviously small and very close friends, and gets 102 miles to the gallon.

 The Sunraycer was built by General Motors in 1987; it won an 1,800-mile race without using any gasoline at all.
 As its name suggests, it was solar powered but it had a few drawbacks; it only carried one person and had no trunk.
 History does not record whether or not there was room for a pair of fuzzy dice.

 False high-mileage stories, such as the one about the research car given away in error, never die on the Internet.
 A faithful General Motors employee was told to pick any car he wanted off the lot as a retirement gift.
 He chose a Chevrolet Caprice.
 After driving it for some time he noticed the gas gauge hardly moved.
 As a good company man, he took the Caprice back to the factory, where it was realized he had been given an experimental vehicle that got fantastic gas mileage.
 The boffins who created this wonder car took it back and the whole thing was hushed up.

 - “Oil Industry Suppressed Plans for 200-mpg Car.”
 Simon de Bruxelles, rexresearch.com, March 31, 2003.

 - “Tom Ogle’s Invention Resulted in 1,000% Increase in MPG & His Death!”
 Frank L. Reister, Pickens Plan, October 4, 2008.